 - Remove the bouquet garni before using a stick blender, or if you prefer a traditional blender, to blend the soup to a puree.
 If you prefer, you can leave the soup as is.
 It tastes great either way.

-Let me know how you get on making it in the comments section below.
+Let me know how you get on making it, and don’t forget to share it with your friends and family using the share buttons above to the left.
 Thank you!

 - Kharb S, Singh V. Magnesium deficiency potentiates free radical production associated with myocardial infarction.
 J Assoc Physicians India.
 2000 May;48(5):484-5.
 2000.